andreaaazo/reelscraper/DOCS.md

 ### Overview

-The **`ReelMultiScraper`** class extends the functionality of `ReelScraper` to handle **multiple** Instagram usernames concurrently.
-If you have a text file brimming with Instagram handles, `ReelMultiScraper` is your sidekick for scraping them all in parallel.

-> **Pro Tip**: Think of it like a multi-lane highway.
-Each lane (thread) can independently fetch reels for a different user.
-No traffic jams if you keep it sensible!
+The **`ReelMultiScraper`** extends the single-user scraper to support concurrent processing across multiple Instagram accounts.
+It uses Python’s `ThreadPoolExecutor` for parallel requests, and it seamlessly integrates with:

+- A pre-configured **`ReelScraper`** for data retrieval.
+- **`LoggerManager`** for logging scraping events.
+- **`DataSaver`** for optional persistence of the gathered reel data.
+- **`AccountManager`** to load account names from a provided file during the scraping process.

+Think of it as your multi-lane highway for scraping, where each thread is a lane processing a different Instagram account simultaneously.

 ---